What Does PASS Stand for In Fire Safety?

 Sweep

-While the extinguisher releases its contents, Sweep it from side to side across the base area of the fire.
+While the extinguisher releases its contents, sweep it from side to side across the base area of the fire.
 If the fire does go out, but there are still contents in the extinguisher, keep sweeping the base until the extinguisher is empty.
 This will stop the fire from reigniting.

 PASS technique